Snahab/BlinkitDashboard/README.md

 Blinkit Grocery Sales Analysis Dashboard | Power BI Project

-2.📝 PURPOSE
+2.PURPOSE

-This project showcases an interactive Power BI dashboard developed using a simulated dataset representing sales performance across various Blinkit grocery outlets.
+This project showcases an interactive Power BI dashboard developed using a dataset representing sales performance across various Blinkit grocery outlets.
 The goal is to derive actionable insights about product types, outlet performance, customer ratings, and visibility impact — all packaged in a visually intuitive dashboard.
 This project is ideal for learning retail analytics, data visualization, and dashboard design using Power BI

 3.TECH STACK